wmwxwa/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 As part of the release for the new Gateway LTS version we will commit to show everyone 2 compatibility dimensions:

 1. **Recommended releases** - To ensure you get the most out of the latest Tyk experience, we'll provide information on which versions of different components across the entire stack you need.
-2. What components and versions remain backwards compatible with the new Gateway version.
+2. **Backwards Compatibility** - We'll provide information on what components and versions remain backwards compatible with the new Tyk Dashboard and Tyk Gateway versions.

 The table below is an illustrative example, but shows the intent: